For years, many employers have been on the fence about whether they should offer flexible benefits plans to their employees.

 Flexible benefits plans are compensation systems offered to employees that give them the power to modify their salary and benefits package based on their personal preferences.

 The executive management team approves these packages and presents them to employees.
 Employees pay for flexible benefits through payroll deductions from pre-tax income.

 Flexible benefit programs are not to be confused with voluntary benefit plans.

-The difference is that with voluntary benefits schemes, employees have to pay extra for the perks that your company offers: with flexible benefit programs, they don’t.
+The difference is that with voluntary benefits schemes, employees have to pay extra for the perks or insurance plans that your company offers: with flexible benefit programs, they don’t.